mit-ccc/MAS-S68-workshop/README.md

       - [How to increase](https://help.openai.com/en/articles/6643435-how-do-i-get-more-tokens-or-increase-my-monthly-usage-limits)
   - [OpenAI Status page](https://status.openai.com/) Subscribe to this to stay abreast of operational problems with the API.
 (These have been more frequent lately, especially for davinci models.)
   - Tracking costs:  Be aware of the [pricing](https://openai.com/api/pricing/) page and the [usage](https://platform.openai.com/account/usage) page.
+  - Error codes:  The most common Python exceptions you'll hit are RateLimitError (you've gone over the rate limit) and APIError or ServiceUnavailableError
+    (due to problems on OpenAI's end).
+In the latter case, check the [status page](https://status.openai.com/).   ([More info](https://platform.openai.com/docs/guides/error-codes/python-library-error-types))
-  - Adding retry logic to the Python call
+  - Adding retry logic to the Python API call to guard against these problems.

-## 8. Make it into an interactive dashboard
+## 8. Make the script into an interactive dashboard
   - Intro to streamlit:   https://streamlit.io/
   - Let's turn our command-line script into a simple Streamlit dashboard.
     - Import streamlitm, and add a streamlit_app() method that lays out: